Change Control Software: Manage Regulatory Change from Request to Implementation

 Training Before Implementation: How Change Control Gates on Training Completion

 The most common training gap in regulated manufacturing is not a missing training program.
 It is the interval between a change going live and the affected employees being trained on it.
 The change is approved.
 The revised procedure is effective.
 Production continues.
 The training assignment is created manually, sometimes after the change is implemented.
 Employees work under the new procedure before they have been trained on it.
-At the next inspection, the investigator finds training records that reference the prior procedure version for employees who have been working under the revised version for weeks.
+At the next inspection, the investigator finds training records referencing the prior procedure version for employees who have been working under the revised version for weeks.

 eLeaP closes this gap structurally.
 When a change control record is approved — all reviewers have signed, all pre-implementation actions are complete except training — the system creates training assignments for every employee in the roles identified as affected during the impact assessment.
 The training assignments carry the change control record number, the specific revised document version, and the required completion date.
 The change control record enters an ‘awaiting training completion’ status.
 Implementation sign-off — the step that confirms the change is live and the prior procedure is superseded — is not available until the required training completions are confirmed in the system.

 The implementation gate is not a soft reminder.
 It is a system constraint.
-A change control owner cannot mark the change as implemented while required training assignments showan open status, regardless of pressure from production or project timelines.
-The quality professional has a defensible position when asked why implementation was delayed: the training was not complete, and the system correctly prevented implementation until it was.
+A change control owner cannot mark the change as implemented while required training assignments show an open status, regardless of pressure from production or project timelines.

 For changes that affect multiple sites, the training completion requirement applies at each affected site before implementation at that site.
 A change can be implemented at Site A when Site A’s training is complete, even if Site B’s training is still in progress.
-The per-site implementation tracking in eLeaP reflects the operational reality of multi-site organisations while maintaining the training gate at each location.
+The per-site implementation tracking in eLeaP reflects the operational reality of multi-site organizations while maintaining the training gate at each location.

 Post-Implementation Review: Confirming the Change Achieved Its Intended Outcome

 In eLeaP, the post-implementation review is a scheduled stage in the change control workflow with a defined review date set at the time of change approval.
-The review date is typically set 30 to 90 days after implementation, depending on the change type and the production volume at the affected process.
-The post-implementation review requires the change owner and the quality reviewer to assess the process performance data from the post-implementation period, confirm that the intended outcome was achieved, and document any observations or concerns.
+The review date is typically set 30 to 90 days after implementation, depending on the change type and production volume at the affected process.
+The post-implementation review requires the change owner and the quality reviewer to assess process performance data from the post-implementation period, confirm that the intended outcome was achieved, and document any observations or concerns.
 If the review identifies an unintended consequence — a process trending outside its normal operating range, an increase in nonconformances at the affected operation — the review can initiate a CAPA directly from within the change control record.

 Evaluating Change Control Software: Five Questions That Reveal Regulatory Depth